 Breast Cancer Awareness

-As an 11-year breast cancer survivor, First Lady Sue Snyder is passionate about helping connect women with the resources they need to have access to necessary and often life-saving cancer and treatment programs.
+As a 13-year breast cancer survivor, First Lady Sue Snyder is passionate about helping connect women with the resources they need to have access to necessary and often life-saving cancer and treatment programs.
 She is an active supporter for multiple breast cancer organizations across the state.

 Early breast cancer detection is key to survival and greatly enhances the odds of beating the disease.
 In Michigan, breast cancer is the most frequently diagnosed cancer and nearly 7,500 women are faced with this diagnosis each year.
 State programs such as Healthy MI and the MDCH Breast & Cervical Cancer Control Program have helped thousands of Michiganders gain access to preventative breast cancer services, like screenings and mammograms.